SocketCluster/socketcluster-website/website/versioned_docs/version-14.4.2/getting-started.md

 Once you have Node installed, you can install SocketCluster.
 There are two ways to install SocketCluster - You can install it as a framework (this is the simplest way) or you can install the client and server separately (this may be better if you have more specific requirements).
-Note that the two setups share almost exactly the same API so you generally don't need to change any code when switching from one to the other.
-In fact, socketcluster-server is a direct dependency of socketcluster (the framework).

 ### Install the CLI tool